 I’m a Lancashire lass but for most of my career, I’ve been a foreign correspondent.
 I’ve reported from all over the world on some of the most cataclysmic events of our time, including the Egyptian revolution and the collapse of the Berlin wall.

-While in London I was diplomatic editor of The Independent, but these days I’m based in Paris and concentrating on fiction writing.
+While in London I was diplomatic editor of The Independent, but these days I’m spending quality time in Paris and concentrating on fiction writing.
 The third in a series of crime novels featuring Detective Inspector Sam Clayton, Play Dead, is out now.
 My first novel, Food Fight, was published in 2015.

 I’ve reported from Paris mainly for The Independent and The Guardian, but I also contributed to France24 television and Monocle radio.
 As a freelancer, I’ve written for The New Zealand Herald and The National (Abu Dhabi), as well as the LA Times, the New York Times, the Radio Times, the Oldie, Monocle magazine, Quartz, and Spark News.